 He knows she’s waiting here, somewhere along this stretch of park.
 She’s shy but they’ve met here before on evenings just like this.
 She likes it when it’s quiet, still, when the humid air cools the summer night and the roar of the streets seems far away.
 He walks slowly, peers over the path lights and hums to himself as he strolls.

 “You’re not really good at this, Ira.”
 Her voice shimmers across the water.
 She stands up by a footbridge where the water trickles over cast concrete rocks.
 “Hide and seek is no fun with you.”

 “Unda!
 I knew you’d find me.”
 He smiles, walks over the stepping stones towards her, offers her the bottle.
 “Want a sip?”

 “No thanks.
 Everyone thinks I like beer and I can’t stand it.”
 She slicks her hair back then twists it at the back of her head.
 “I’m glad you came looking for me.
 I was lonely.”

 “What, you?
 With all these people around?”
 He looks around at the deserted riverwalk.
 “Of course I came.
 I promised you I’d visit.”

 She looks down, shy.
 A drop of water falls from the hem of her dress.

 He leans back against the bridge, keeping his feet out of the water.
 “You don’t have to be alone.
 I can introduce you to more people like me.”

-She holds up her hands, as if waving him off.
-She shakes her head.
-“I– It’s hard, Ira, I can’t–” She drops her arms, looks down, tapping her feet in the puddle on the stone.
+She waves him off; shakes her head.
+“I— It’s hard, Ira, I can’t—” She drops her arms, looks down, tapping a foot in a puddle on the path.
 “It’s hard for me.”
-A firefly lands on her shoulder, glowing and fading.
+A firefly lands on her shoulder.
+It glows, then fades.